 Thanks to the minimum development of the area and its current destination in park, the neighboring properties are virtually the same as we see in the Renaissance maps: the Villa del Pratello to the west and the ancient mill of Valigari to the east.
 Just beyond the Pratello there is the village developed around the Villa and Fattoria di Travalle The Historical and Cultural centre of the Park bearing its name.

 The exposure to the south and the isolated location of the villa guarantee excellent light even in winter.
 All the external walls are made of Alberese, the local stone, while the roof uses the traditional terracotta tiles.
 All the internal floors are in terracotta of Impruneta.
-The property is about 750 sqm of commercial area, 16.5 hectares of farmland (with about 400 olive trees), and 20 hectares of cypress forest inclusive of the archaeological site.
+The property is about 750 sqm of commercial area, 3 hectares of farmland (with about 300 olive trees).